 By Bullion Shark LLC ……

-In 1870, when a new mint facility was being built in San Francisco for the “Granite Lady“, as the building was known, there was a plan to place a complete set of 1870 coins struck in San Francisco in the building’s cornerstone.
+In 1870, when a new United States Mint facility was being built in San Francisco, there was a plan to place a complete set of 1870 coins struck in San Francisco in the building’s cornerstone.
 The only problem is that not every denomination was issued that year–the “missing” denominations were the half dime, the quarter, the $3 gold coin, and the silver dollar.
 Apparently, officials there decided to strike what is believed to be single examples of those coins to add to the others for the cornerstone.

-But we know today that decision was not followed precisely since a dozen examples of the original mintage of 300 1870-S silver dollars are known to exist, as well as one example of the 1870-S $3 Indian gold coin, but no quarters dated 1870-S. Until 1978, no example of an 1870-S half dime had ever been known to exist other than potentially one in that cornerstone, which to date has never been found.
+We know today that the idea was not followed through on precisely, since a dozen examples of the original mintage of 300 1870-S silver dollars are known to exist, as is one example of the 1870-S $3 Indian gold coin, but no quarters dated 1870-S have ever been authenticated.
+Until 1978, no example of an 1870-S half dime had ever been known to exist other than potentially one in that cornerstone, which to date has never been found.

 Half dimes–which have a 15.5-millimeter diameter, a weight of just 1.24 grams, and a melt value of just 67 cents (because its actual silver content is only 0.0359 ounces)–were not widely collected during the many years they were minted.

 But today the coins are widely collected, especially those of the Seated Liberty motif that were minted from 1837 to 1873.
 A type coin runs from $125 in Fine 12 to $350 in XF-40, $800 in MS60, and jumps to $3,250 in MS65 as higher-grade coins were not saved in quantity.